 Pricing Discounts at Bass Factory Outlet Stores

-For more of TINA.org’s coverage of outlet stores, click here.
+For more information about other class-action lawsuits regarding pricing discounts and TINA.org’s coverage of the topic, click here.